kangax/przilla/src/memory-bank/progress.md

 ## Current Status

 - The application is in an early-to-mid stage of development.
-- Core functionality for viewing WODs (`WodViewer`, `WodTable`) now uses the database via tRPC for both WODs and scores.
+- Core functionality for viewing WODs (`WodViewer`, `WodTable`) now uses server-side fetched initial WOD data and client-side fetched scores via tRPC.
 Other parts (e.g., charts) may still use static JSON.
 - WOD Table UI updated with a compact "Results" column.
 - User authentication exists but might be replaced.
 - Basic component tests exist for `ChartLoginOverlay`.